 When Funsho Williams decided to delve into Nigerian politics, he formed an alliance with the United Nigeria Congress Party (UNCP).
 However, after the queer and questionable death of General Sani Abacha, the party’s leader, he left and joined the Alliance for Democracy (AD) party.

 Not long after, Williams decamped to the People’s Democratic Party (PDP) where he contested twice in the Lagos State Gubernatorial election.
 At the time of his death, Funsho Williams was most likely to be nominated as the PDP Gubernatorial candidate for Lagos State.

-The tragic death of Funsho Williams
+The Tragic Death and Assassination of Funsho Williams

 The 27th day of July 2006 was a sad day for Lagosians.
 Their favourite governorship candidate, Engr.
 Funsho Williams had just been assassinated inside his study at his Dolphin Estate home in Ikoyi.
 The murder was said to have taken place at about 11:15 a.m.
 (WAT).
 His wife was away on a visit to London.

 Professor John Obafunwa, the chief medical pathologist in the case confirmed that Funsho Williams had died of strangulation.
 The post mortem conducted on the body showed that the death resulted from asphyxia (lack of oxygen intake) due to “manual strangulation.”
 Funsho Williams was found with his hands tied and lying face down in a pool of blood on a dagger wrapped with a newspaper.
 It was a gruesome crime.